bioinfo-pf-curie/geniac/docs/process.rst

 *container*
 +++++++++++

 This is the only case you will have to write the recipe yourself.
-The recipe should have the same name as the label with the suffixe being either ``.def`` for singularity and ``.Dockerfile`` for docker.
+The recipe should have the same name as the label with the suffix being either ``.def`` for singularity and ``.Dockerfile`` for docker.
 For example, the ``alpine.def`` recipe looks like this:

 ::